Characters: Kamen Rider Gaim Beat Riders

 - Everything's Better with Samurai

 - Of Yusuke Godai.
-Both are Friends to All Children, are generally nice guys and have high hopes for humanity... the only problem is their attitude, which might be attributed to their age, appropriate considering Gaim has elements of a Coming of Age Story and the ongoing theme of Kids vs. Adults.
+Both are Friends to All Children, are generally nice guys and have high hopes for humanity... the only problem is their attitude, which might be attributed to their age, appropriate considering Gaim has elements of a Coming-of-Age Story and the ongoing theme of Kids vs. Adults.
 Whereas Godai was more down-to-earth, humble, and really hard to anger or break, only going completely angry once in the entire run, Kouta goes through a Drunk with Power phase before Takatora beats some sense into him, gets notably angered easier than Godai, and is absolutely broken when he finds out that he's been fighting humans this whole time.

-- He is also similar to Shinji Kido, since both of them are Japanese-themed sword-wielding main characters who became Kamen Riders by accident.
+- He is also similar to Shinji Kido, since both of them are Japanese-themed main characters who became Kamen Riders by accident.

 - He, like Kira Yamato, refuses to kill a human (even if that human is his enemy or has turned into an Inves) unless the said human is a Sadistic Omnicidal Maniac.